Good Country People

 "Good Country People" is a short story by Flannery O'Connor.
 It was published in 1955 in her short story collection A Good Man Is Hard to Find.
-A devout Roman Catholic, O'Connor often used religious themes in her work.
-Many considered this to be one of her greatest stories.
+In the story, an educated Southern atheist resents her affluent mother's overbearing manner and patronizingly dismisses a traveling Bible salesman as a "good country person".
+When she goes on a date with the salesman, her worldview is quickly upended.
+The story is often considered one of O'Connor's best works.